 Electron beam melting (EBM) printers use an electron beam to heat metal wire until it melts.
 EBM printers are typically more expensive than SLM printers and mainly used for titanium components.
 Here you don’t use supports, which leads to bad surface quality.

-One of the most common applications of metal 3D printing in dental labs is the production of abutments.
+One of the most common applications of 3D printing for dental labs is the production of abutments.
 Abutments are essential components in many dental procedures, such as dental bridges and tooth bridges.

 Different metals have different properties, so it is important to select a metal that is compatible for your application and will produce the desired results.